 We publish women's poetry of various styles and content.
 Rhymed, free verse, prose poetry - we love it all as long as it's done well.
 Write the poem that only you can write!

 Deep Overstock is the International Booksellers' Journal.
-Our fifth issue is all about DREAMS.
-We'd love to read short stories under 1500, flash fiction, mircofiction, poetry, comics, photography, images of any kind in black and white.
-We hold a Cover Art Contest every year, so if you have any illustrations for dreams, please send us a color image.
+In our fifth issue, we will publish WESTERNS.
+Short stories under 2500, flash fiction, mircofiction, poetry, comics, photography, images of any kind in black and white.
+If you're an illustrator, please submit a westerns-themed color image for our Cover Art Contest.

 Our goal is to promote creative artists and give them the recognition they deserve.
 We also seek to provide opportunities for growth and learning for artists.
 We host events throughout the school year, feature artists’ work online, and release a literary magazine each fall and spring semester.